 - Start small with a particular group or particular type of change to make certain the process is working as desired.

-- Determine which change management key performance indicators (KPIs) are most important to your organization and then how they will be monitored.
+- Determine which change management/control key performance indicators (KPIs) are most important to your organization and then how they will be monitored.

 - Communicate the process and KPIs throughout the entire organization.